jacksjw/config-swoop-zmk_ec/README.md

 See image below for a general idea of the mounting profile.
 Only difference is that screws are put in from the top.
 Optional gasket is marked in orange:
 ![case_mount](pictures/mount.png)

-How the integrated mount is executed in the case:
+How the integrated mount is executed in the case.
+The sectional view, shows the space I left for a gasket:
 ![case_section](pictures/Case_section.png)

 When assembling the case, adding in some M2x4x3.2 threaded inserts is recommended.
 M2x4 screws will hold the top frame in place.